Aventus Utility Token Price Tops $0.48 on Major Exchanges (AVT)

-Aventus Utility Token (CURRENCY:AVT) traded flat against the dollar during the one day period ending at 19:00 PM E.T. on February 5th.
-Over the last week, Aventus Utility Token has traded flat against the dollar.
-Aventus Utility Token has a total market capitalization of $2.91 million and approximately $180,305.00 worth of Aventus Utility Token was traded on exchanges in the last day.
-One Aventus Utility Token coin can now be bought for approximately $0.48 or 0.00000974 BTC on major cryptocurrency exchanges.
+Aventus Utility Token (CURRENCY:AVT) traded flat against the U.S. dollar during the 24-hour period ending at 17:00 PM Eastern on February 6th.
+One Aventus Utility Token coin can now be purchased for approximately $0.48 or 0.00000974 BTC on exchanges.
+Over the last seven days, Aventus Utility Token has traded flat against the U.S. dollar.
+Aventus Utility Token has a total market capitalization of $2.91 million and $180,305.00 worth of Aventus Utility Token was traded on exchanges in the last day.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.